awsdocs/aws-security-hub-user-guide/doc_source/asff-top-level-attributes.md

 The level of importance that is assigned to the resources that are associated with a finding\.

 `Criticality` should only be updated by calling the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html) API operation\.
-You should not update this object with [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html)\.
+Don't update this object with [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html)\.

 Finding providers who want to provide a value for `Criticality` should use the `Criticality` attribute under `FindingProviderFields`\.
 See [Using FindingProviderFields](finding-update-batchimportfindings.md#batchimportfindings-findingproviderfields)\.